onsi/ginkgo/index.md

 Just `go get` it:

-    $ go get github.com/onsi/ginkgo
+    $ go get github.com/onsi/ginkgo/ginkgo
     $ go get github.com/onsi/gomega

-To install the Ginkgo CLI (*recommended, but optional*):

-    $ go install github.com/onsi/ginkgo/ginkgo

-this installs the `ginkgo` executable under `$GOPATH/bin` -- you'll want that on your `$PATH`.
+this fetches ginkgo and installs the `ginkgo` executable under `$GOPATH/bin` -- you'll want that on your `$PATH`.

-> Alternatively, you can `go get github.com/onsi/ginkgo/ginkgo` to fetch the testing framework and install the CLI in one go.

 **Ginkgo is compatible with Golang v1.2+  Ubuntu users: apt-get currently installs v1.0 -- you'll need to upgrade!**